top of page

 What Is FIP?

+FIP is caused by a mutation of feline coronavirus (FCoV) — a very common virus in cats.
 Most cats exposed to feline coronavirus never become seriously ill.
-But in a small percentage of cats, the virus mutates inside the body and becomes deadly.
+However, in a small percentage of cats, the virus mutates inside the body and becomes deadly.

 Why Kittens Are Most at Risk